 In the confusing world of sleeping bags, picking the right one can be daunting.
 We're here to help you find the best bag for car or backyard camping in the great outdoors.
 On the most basic level, it needs to be warm enough for a good night's sleep and roomy and comfortable to accommodate the way you like to sleep.
-Camping bags designed for general use and use heavier, less expensive, and often more comfortable materials.

 Designed for Camping or Backpacking?

 There are really just two main categories of sleeping bags.
-Down sleeping bags designed for backpacking that compress small enough and are light enough to carry around in a pack on your back for days, and camping bags.
+Down sleeping bags designed for backpacking that compress small enough and are light enough to carry around in a pack on your back for days, and (mostly) synthetic camping bags.